OpenSSF Community Day Europe

 Welcome

-Thank you for speaking at OpenSSF Community Day Europe, taking place in Amsterdam, Netherlands, on Thursday, 28 August.
+Thank you for speaking at OpenSSF Community Day Europe, taking place in Prague, Czechia, on 6 October.

 This is your official event speaker guide.
 Please bookmark this page for easy reference and click through the tabs on this page to access information.